weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 10: Circuit Size Hierarchy
+>
+> We showed that for every size s, there exists a function that requires roughly circuit size s to compute.
+It is a cool proof although it is only existential.
+The slides are [here](assets/pdf/cs3120-class10-ink.pdf).
+>
+> Feb 13, 2025

+{: .announce-title}
 > Class 9: Lower Bound of Circuit Size
 >
 > We proved a circuit-size lower bound by applying the representation length of circuits.
 The slides are [here](assets/pdf/cs3120-class9-ink.pdf).